Itiayo/Northwind_Sales_Analysis/README.md

 MAPE (Mean Absolute Percentage Error)

-✅ Best model used for forecast
+✅ Best model used for forecast is the ARIMA model

-📊 Key Insights & Recommendations

-Identified seasonal product trends and customer segments driving sales.

-Recommended inventory adjustments based on projected demand.

-Highlighted growth opportunities using sales predictions.